DARPA-CRITICALMAAS/uiuc-pipeline/README.md

   The list of available models can be found [below](#available-models) with the release-tag being what you want to use for the argument.

-  Note* You must have a GPU available to run pipeline.py
+  _*Note that you must have a GPU available to run pipeline.py_

   ```bash
   # Example call to pipeline.py